skewyapp/skewyapp/README.md

 1. Why do you not just block the microphone?

 Blocking the microphone is just a software setting.
-Every software setting can be overwritten by the operating system.
+Software settings can be overwritten by the operating system.

 2. Can Skewy decipher ultrasonic signals (who sent the signal)?